 It's also fortunate that Shaker cabinet doors are easy to build.
 If you can imagine a picture frame with a solid insert, you've got the basic idea of Shaker cabinet door construction.
-The main tool you need is a table saw and the only material you need is one-by-three lumber and veneer plywood.

 Basics of Making Shaker Cabinet Doors